braunpet/FHWS-Verteilte-Systeme/README.md

 FHWS Parallel and Distributed Systems
 =====================================

-Some examples from the course Parallel and Distributed Systems.
+Some example code used in the module Parallel and Distributed Systems at the University of Applied Sciences Würzburg-Schweinfurt.